Glaucoma is an eye condition where the optic nerve, which transmits visual information from the eyes to the brain, becomes damaged.

 A number of tools and devices can help people with glaucoma carry out daily activities and maintain their independence.
 Low Vision Aids can be helpful for many daily tasks.

-High quality sunglasses, such as our Cocoons range, can help protect your eyes from damaging UV light.
+High quality sunglasses, such as the ones in our range, can help protect your eyes from damaging UV light.
 Their colour filters can also enhance contrast and improve object definition, helping you enjoy your time outdoors.